20c/vaping/docs/dev.md

 Base class for emit plugins, used for sending data

-expects method probe() to be defined
+expects method emit() to be defined

 #### emit

 ```
-emit(self, data)
+emit(self, message)
 ```

-accept data to emit
+accept message to emit